-During the recent Dutch press conference, it was announced that some travel restrictions are now being lifted.
+During the recent Dutch press conference in May, it was announced that some travel restrictions are now being lifted.
 However, the last few weeks have showed an increase of Covid infections across Europe.
 What does this mean for your favourite travel destination?

-The strict advise not to travel anywhere unless absolutely necessary, will expire and will be replaced from mid-May by a travel advice that is individually set per country.
+The strict advise not to travel anywhere unless absolutely necessary, had expired and will be replaced from mid-May by a travel advice that is individually set per country.
 This means we must carefully check which Covid rules apply in which country.

 Coloured Covid Map

 This all depends on the colour code.
 Yellow means you can visit but you must always follow the rules the country makes.
 If a country has an orange code, rules are much more strict, flight may be cancelled and you probably need to go into quarantine before entering.
 Also important to remember is that when you are planning a roadtrip, you may need to cross a country that has an orange or red colour code.
 This means you need to carefully plan your trip and things may change at the last moment.

 Besides all the fuss, the travel industry was happy about the positive changes, but things keep changing.
 At the first of July, a new press conference is planned with hopefully more positive news!

 So which countries can we travel to this summer?